PetrDlouhy/Django-test-queries/README.rst

 If you will run the test next time and the queries will differ from previous, the test will print out output detailing the change with stacktrace from where the query was executed.
 You can also enlist the ``*.sqllog`` files to your repository to see the changes.

+If the tests are executed without the ``TEST_QUERIES_REWRITE_SQLLOGS`` environment variable, the logs are created to files named like ``test_views.XYZTests.test_xyz.sqllog`` to make possible to compare the difference.

 Running Tests
 -------------